Sustainable Recreation, Tourism, and Equitable Outdoor Access Directed Grant Program

 Eligible projects:

-• are consistent with the goals of this program, defined in the grant guidelines (pdf)
+• Be consistent with the program objectives described in the grant guidelines (pdf)

 Example Projects

-• The development of a recreation and tourism collaborative or partnership that identifies and prioritizes site-improvement projects across a large geographic region
+• The development of a recreation and tourism collaborative or partnership for a defined geographic region.

-• Implementation of priority projects identified through a collaborative process
+• The implementation of priority projects identified through a collaborative process.